thesismsc4g-star/Cotton_Leaf_Disease_RAG_Assistant/README.md

 4. Store embeddings in a local Chroma vectorstore.
 5. Retrieve relevant chunks and generate answers using Groq.

+## Model and workflow (short)
+### Which model is used for what
+- Embedding: sentence-transformers/all-MiniLM-L6-v2 (env: `EMBEDDING_MODEL`) — converts text into vectors.
+- LLM: llama-3.1-8b-instant (env: `GROQ_MODEL`) — generates the final answer from retrieved context.
+- RAG model: there is no single RAG model here; RAG is the pipeline that combines retrieval (Chroma) + embeddings + LLM.

+### Workflow (short)
+1. Load local note + extra files + optional URLs.
+2. Chunk the text.
+3. Embed chunks and save to the Chroma vectorstore.
+4. For a user query, run similarity search and retrieve top-k chunks.
+5. Generate the answer with Groq LLM and show sources.

 ## Tech stack
 - UI: Streamlit
 - RAG: LangChain + Chroma